Sourdough Bread Basics: The Complete Beginner’s Guide to Baking Perfect Sourdough

 Cover the bowl with a damp towel and let it rest for 30 minutes.

-Over the next 3–4 hours, perform 3–4 sets of stretch-and-folds (every 30–45 minutes).
+Over the next 3–4 hours, perform 3–4 sets of stretch-and-fold (every 30–45 minutes).
 To do this, wet your hands, grab one side of the dough, stretch it up, and fold it over.
 Rotate the bowl and repeat until you’ve gone all around.

 Once the dough has roughly doubled in size, transfer it onto a lightly floured surface, shape it into a ball, and place it seam-side down in a parchment-lined pan or banneton.